-The Alberta government requires school divisions to report the scores from Grades 6 and 9 PATs to parents/guardians.
-We will report the results to parents/guardians by providing a written comment on the final progress report.
+The Alberta government expects school divisions to report the scores from Grades 6 and 9 PATs.
+We will report the results to students and parents/guardians in the following way: We will report the results to students and parents/guardians in the June 26 Interim Report.
+More detailed reports will be shared in October through Schoolzone